 Recommendations BHRS will continue to ensure that all requests for urgent mental health services are responded to within 48 hours for services that do not require an authorization and within 96 hours for services that do require an authorization.
-The 19/20 Medi-Cal Key Indicators will include this data.
-The 2-calendar day proxy for 48hours will no longer be used as the unit of measure.
-Objective 2C To ensure that beneficiaries are provided with information on how to access specialty mental health services after business hours, including weekends and holidays.
-Goal 2C To confirm that all MHP providers have after-hours telephone message systems that provides information in English and Threshold language(s) on how to access emergency and routine mental health services for BHRS.
-Responsible Partners Quality Services; SOC QICs Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include ongoing after-hours test calls and documentation of compliance to standards outlined in the After - Hours Policy and SSRS reports.
-FY 2018/2019 Evaluation BHRS programs documented 541 after-hour services for FY 18-19.
-BHRS also monitored this area by conducting after-hour test calls to our access line.
-It was identified that this is an area for improvement.
-TEST CALL CATEGORY Info about Urgent services 100% Info about Prob Res & SFH 33% Recommendations BHRS will continue to ensure that beneficiaries are provided with information on how to access specialty mental health services after business hours, including weekends and holidays.
-BHRS is in the process of contracting with a new answering service to improve in this area.
-Objective 2D To provide a Toll-Free Telephone Line that operates 24/7 and meets all required elements of the MHP contract.
-Goal 2D To ensure that the 24/7 Telephone Line provides information, in beneficiary's language of choice, on how to access specialty mental health services, beneficiary resolution process and responds to urgent conditions.
+F 20/21 will have a full FY of data to report out.
+Objective 2C To ensure that beneficiaries are pro- services after business hours, including vided with information on how to access sp ; weekends and holidays. pecialty mental health Goal 2C To confirm that all MHP providers have after-hours telephone message systems that provides information in English and Threshold language(s) on how to access emergency and routine mental health services for BHRS.
+Responsible Partners Quality Services; SOC QICs Evaluation Methods/Tool(s) • es and activities include ongoing after-h dards outlined in the After - Hours Policy and Call Data) FY 2019/2020 Evaluation One method BHRS utilized to monitor was identified that this is an area for in this area was by conducting after-hour test call provement. ls to our access line.
+It TEST CALL CATEGORY % REQUIREMENT MET Info about Accessing SMHS 57% Info about Urgent services 100% Info about Prob Res & SFH 14%